 Now, let's take configure the security for the API.
 In the Manager, click on Develop menu, import the fakemagento API.
 This is the initial API to work with an is available in the materials folder.
 It is version 1.0.
 Now, we can edit the Security Definitions section, and Add the Basic Authentication, click on Add.
 Enter

-Name: BA Type: Select Basic Select SampleAuthURL for the Authenticate using USer Registry
+Name: BA Type: Select Basic Select SampleAuthURL for the Authenticate using User Registry